meliora-spero/udacity-landing-page/README.md

 ```
 #### Usability

 All features are usable across modern desktop, tablet, and phone browsers.
+Hamburger navigation bar* appears on smaller screens.

 #### Styling